xreef/EMailSender/README.md

 #### [Inviare email con allegati (libreria v2.x): esp32 e esp8266](https://www.mischianti.org/it/2020/06/16/inviare-email-con-allegati-libreria-v2-x-esp32-e-esp8266-part-2/)

 ## Change log
+01/01/2021: v2.1.5 Add possibility to use EHLO instead of HELO, and SASL login.

 27/11/2020: v2.1.4 Add more constructor to allow more structure for distribution list (now const char*, char* and String array are supported)

 23/11/2020: v2.1.3 Add management of name on EMail from